“The heights charm us, but the steps do not; with the mountain in our view we love to walk the plains.”

 Johann Wolfgang von Goethe (1749-1832)

-High mountain ranges such as the Himalayas and Andes offer some of the most spectacular hiking opportunities on the planet.
+High mountain ranges such as the Himalaya and Andes offer some of the most spectacular hiking opportunities on the planet.
 That being said, walking at high altitude brings with it certain inherent risks, the most common of which is altitude sickness, also known as acute mountain sickness (AMS).
 Whilst the dangers of AMS are very real, it is a malady which is almost entirely preventable, so long as some basic precautions are followed before and during your trek.

 What is Altitude Sickness?